SaiJoshika/FreGS-3D-Gaussian-Splatting/Documentation.md

 2. Zoom-Out “Over-Dilation” & Aliasing:
 Distant blobs cover fractions of a pixel but still receive full dilation, causing bloated halos and jagged/flickering edges.

+## Model
+Mip-Splatting builds directly on the 3D Gaussian Splatting representation, so the “model” is:
+A mixture of anisotropic 3D Gaussians, each parameterized by
+  1. A 3D center,
+  2. A 3×3 covariance (shape/orientation), and
+  3. view-dependent color encoded as spherical-harmonic coefficients.

 ## Method 1: 3D Frequency Regularization

 ### Goal: Remove ultra-high frequencies that no view can resolve.